-Another observation about the ugly, though I don’t like it, it forces growth and demands accountability and attention.
+Another observation about the ugly, as we talk about homeschooling in a fallen world is that although I don’t like it, it forces growth and demands accountability and attention.
 You see, “the bad” might stay bad, but “the ugly” can’t be ignored.
-I discovered this was true in 2008, when I was strung out in three of these four boxes with multiple crises.
+I discovered this was true in 2008 when I was strung out in three of these four boxes with multiple crises.
 It was a do or die year for me (I “did!”)
 It was sink or swim (I “swam!”)
 It was either proceed in the victory won for me on the cross, or pack it up and live in defeat.
 (I proceeded in victory!)

 It’s time to wrap this up.
 But I want to end on a positive note.
 You see, God in His mercy may allow ugly in our lives to purge us of our sin and self-righteousness!
 Is it hard?
 Yes.
 I don’t like it all.
 But in the grand scheme of life, we may learn through the scars and the ashes to be thankful.
 That may only be possible through tears.
 But friends, give thanks that there is a God who loves you enough that He might push you out there to get to know Him.
 Sincere gratefulness for pain may take a long time.
 But realize your pain might mean that He is at work, cleansing your life of something that is not of Him.
 Embrace it with the grace that He provides!

 Will homeschool suffer?
 Yes, on some days.
 But not all of them.
 I’m living proof.
+You can homeschool in a fallen world.
 Let the “D” box become your finest hour, your high calling, and choose to school passionately with special support.
 You may have heard that God doesn’t give you more than you can handle.
 That’s a crock and bad theology.
-He gives us all more than we can handle . . . because otherwise we’re not in need of a Savior.
+He gives us all more than we can handle . . . because otherwise, we’re not in need of a Savior.
 Who did Jesus scold the most?
-The Pharisees who believed they could handle their own sin and depravation by following man made rules.
+The Pharisees who believed they could handle their own sin and deprivation by following man-made rules.
 They couldn’t.
 I can’t.
 I doubt you can either.